gjbex/training-material/Fortran/IO/README.md

     file position in stream mode.
 1. `read_test`: C program to illustrate that data written by a Fortran program using unformatted stream I/O can be read correctly.
+1. `write_stream_test`: illustrates stream write of a complete array at once.
+1. `read_stream_test`: illustrates how to stream read a file of unknown length using the iostat value to detect end of file.
+1. `read_stream`: C program that reads the binary file produce by `write_stream_test`.

 How to build?
 -------------